HITECHCRIME/HC_SG309_Killlxv_MOTHNODE_Hex/README.md

 MOTHNODE

+Rites in a war are really for the weak ye
+All ya gotta say still hex for the fix it's the Venomous spit, I dare you to speak yeah
+Gag on the mouth and choke on it deep ah

 Owe it to dust and the empty chambers                10             ---------------------I owe Stay there, mind in an endless spiral                9 Prayers - make it last, my grit on revival           11         ---------------------Stay there to the very end in an endless SPIRAL